Skip to main content

 Also not true.
 People with actual chronic low milk supply can breastfeed and supplement with donor milk or formula.
 Also, remember, pumping is breastfeeding, too.
 If you need to return to work or want a night out, it’s possible to pump to replace the feed and give expressed milk to a baby.
 Breastfeeding can be a wonderful bond, but exclusive nursing or exclusive human milk feeding is not possible or desirable for everyone.
 What’s important is that everyone feels supported, informed, and empowered in their decisions.

 Breastfeeding is supposed to be natural, but sometimes it doesn’t feel that way, especially at first.
 It’s important to separate breastfeeding facts from myths so people who want the experience can have it.
 What’s more, human milk provides key nutrients, protection from diseases, and plenty of built-in snuggle time.
 IBCLCs are highly trained in lactation and can provide evidence-based information on breastfeeding, pumping, obtaining donor milk, and even formula feeding.
-You can breastfeed for as long as you want.
-You don’t have to wean when your child is 1, but you can also stop one day and feel proud you gave your baby what you could.
+You can breastfeed for as long or as short a time as you want.

 BethAnn Mayer